ThDarkArmy/Microservice-Project/README.md

 # Microservice-Project
-Micro-Service Project in Spring Boot with Netflix Eureka Server and Zuul APi Gateway
+Micro-Service Project in Spring Boot with Netflix Eureka Server and Zuul API Gateway